 I would say that yes, this vacuum is a good value.

-While the price tag is not cheap by any means, it does offer exceptional performance and nice upgrades over the V10 model, including intelligent suction and the LCD screen at the back of the vacuum with handy notifications and performance details.
+While the price tag is not cheap by any means, it does offer exceptional performance and nice upgrades, including intelligent suction and the LCD screen at the back of the vacuum with handy notifications and performance details.

-As a downside, the V11 does not include the soft roller like the V10, and honestly I can’t say exactly why it doesn’t.
+As a downside, the V11 does not include the soft roller head, and honestly, I can’t say exactly why.
 On previous models, I felt like the soft roller head is a nice addition and really helps to book performance on hardwood floors.

-For users who are looking for a high-preforming cordless stick vacuum with an excellent run time, and intelligent usability, the V11 is certainly one of the best cordless vacuums on the market today.
+For users who are looking for a high-performing cordless stick vacuum with excellent run time and intelligent usability, the V11 is objectively the best cordless stick vacuum on the market today.